Biography

 In 2019 Annelies van Parys receives Klara Prizes for Composition and Music Personality of the year 2018 (Classical Music Awards).

-Since 2008, Annelies Van Parys teaches orchestration, analysis and composition at the Royal Conservatory of Brussels.
-She is also Honorary Ambassador of the Royal Conservatory of Ghent.
+Since 2008, Annelies Van Parys teaches at the Royal Conservatory department of the Brussels University College where she is now appointed as professor of composition.

 ”At the end, Schubert gives way to a new composition by Annelies van Parys and an astonishingly simple but effective piece of cinematography.
 Rarely do artforms come together so eloquently.”